USGBC – U.S. Green Building Council

-We’re committed to transforming how our buildings are designed, constructed and operated through LEED, because we believe that every person deserves a better, more sustainable life.
+The USGBC is committed to transforming how our buildings are designed, constructed and operated through LEED, because they believe that every person deserves a better, more sustainable life.

-Our vision is that buildings and communities will regenerate and sustain the health and vitality of all life within a generation.
-Our mission is to transform the way buildings and communities are designed, built and operated, enabling an environmentally and socially responsible, healthy, and prosperous environment that improves the quality of life.
+Their vision is that buildings and communities will regenerate and sustain the health and vitality of all life within a generation.
+Their mission is to transform the way buildings and communities are designed, built and operated, enabling an environmentally and socially responsible, healthy, and prosperous environment that improves the quality of life.